-Principal and interest payments on outstanding bonds will be accounted for in the Bond Retirement Fund.
-Debt issuances shall comply with pertinent state and federal laws, finance only long-term capital assets and be supported by adequate debt servicing capacity.
+Policy Statement: Principal and interest payments on outstanding bonds will be accounted for in the Bond Retirement Fund.
+Debt issuances shall comply with pertinent State and Federal laws, finance only long-term capital assets, and supported by adequate debt servicing capacity.

-It is the intent of the Authority to issue debt in a manner that adheres to state and federal laws and prudent financial management principles.
+Rationale: It is the intent of the Authority to issue debt in a manner that adheres to State and Federal laws and prudent financial management principles.

-Historically, the Authority has used its debt capacity sparingly due to the benefits of federal and state grant funding.
-Reductions in these sources of capital support over the years though, combined with an aggressive long-range Capital Improvement Plan (CIP), has resulted in more frequent use of debt sales as a revenue source for the Authority capital needs.
-At the end of 2010, the combined outstanding debt for the Authority totaled \$152.8 million in general obligation bonds and \$2.2 million for a State Infrastructure Bank (SIB) loan, requiring combined principal and interest payments of nearly \$18.1 million in 2011.
+Implementation: Historically, the Authority has used debt capacity sparingly due to the benefits of Federal and State grant funding.
+Reductions in these sources of capital support over the years in combination with an aggressive long-range Capital Improvement Program (CIP), has resulted in more frequent use of debt sales as a revenue source for the Authority capital needs.
+At the end of 2011, the outstanding debt for the Authority totaled \$142.1 million in general obligation (GO) bonds, requiring principal and interest payments of nearly \$18.9 million in 2012.
 Principal and interest payments are expected to continue to increase in future years due to the on-going needs of the Capital Improvement Plan.